robkenhow77-sigma-labs-trainee/Notes/cloud/AWS/rds.md

 - host = aws endpoint
 - port = port, default for aws is 5432
 - username = the aws username you created
-- database = the name of the database set up
+- database = the name of the database as it is on psql.
+Not entering a database will let you see all the dbs in the rds